chriswheeldon/csv-numeric-header-issue/README.md

 # `csv` package numeric header issue

-This repository demonstrates a bug in `csv-parse` when using `cast: true` with CSV files that have numeric column headers.
+This repository demonstrates a bug in the [`csv` npm package's](https://www.npmjs.com/package/csv) `parse` method when using `cast: true` with csv files that have numeric column headers.

 ## Problem

-When parsing CSV data with numeric headers (e.g., year columns like "2023", "2024", "2025"), using the `cast: true` option causes the parser to throw an error:
+When parsing csv data with numeric headers (e.g., year columns like "2023", "2024", "2025"), using the `cast: true` option causes the parser to throw an error:

 ```
 CsvError Error: Invalid column definition: expect a string or a literal object, got 2023 at position 1